Decision Models for Selecting Architecture Patterns and Strategies in Quantum Software Systems: Related Work

 \subsection{Patterns for Quantum Software Engineering}

-QSE relies heavily on design and architectural patterns to address the unique challenges posed by quantum systems, especially in integrating quantum and classical components.
-Klymenko \textit{et al}. \cite{klymenko2024architectural} identified several architectural patterns that facilitate the integration of quantum components into classical inference engines, emphasizing key quality attributes (e.g., efficiency, scalability, and portability).
+QSE relies heavily on design and architecture patterns to address the unique challenges posed by quantum systems, especially in integrating quantum and classical components.
+Klymenko et al. \cite{klymenko2024architectural} identified several architecture patterns that facilitate the integration of quantum components into classical inference engines, emphasizing key QAs (e.g., efficiency, scalability, and portability).
 These patterns enable developers to balance performance with hardware limitations when designing complex quantum AI systems, a class of quantum software systems integrating quantum computing to enhance AI tasks such as training and inference.
-Pérez-Castillo \textit{et al}. \cite{perez2024preliminary} explored the application of design patterns in quantum circuits through an analysis of 80 Qiskit and OpenQASM source code files.
-Their study identified three recurring patterns: initialization, which involves preparing qubits into known basis states using gates; uniform superposition, a quantum-specific pattern that uses Hadamard gates to place all qubits into an equal probability superposed state; and oracle, which encodes problem-specific functions or conditions used in quantum algorithms like Grover's search.
+P\'erez-Castillo et al. \cite{perez2024preliminary} explored the application of design patterns in quantum circuits through an analysis of 80 Qiskit and OpenQASM source code files.
+Their study identified three recurring patterns: initialization, which involves preparing qubits in known basis states using gates; uniform superposition, a quantum-specific pattern that uses Hadamard gates to place all qubits into an equal probability superposed state; and oracle, which encodes problem-specific functions or conditions used in quantum algorithms such as Grover's search.
 These patterns provide insights into common circuit structures and support more efficient quantum algorithm design.
-Bühler \textit{et al}. \cite{buhler2023patterns} investigated the prevalence and relationships between quantum design patterns in over 2,600 Qiskit programs from GitHub.
-Their work reveals how these patterns frequently occur together, offering practical guidance for quantum developers aiming to optimize software extensibility and performance.
-Baczyk \textit{et al}. \cite{baczyk2024patterns} argued for the development of higher-level architectural patterns for hybrid quantum-classical systems.
-While low-level patterns for quantum circuits are well-established, there remains a notable gap in architectural patterns that address critical quality concerns, such as efficiency (e.g., optimizing quantum-classical interactions and resource usage), maintainability (e.g., enabling modular, adaptable architectures as quantum technologies evolve), and security (e.g., safeguarding classical-quantum communication and integration).
+Fern\'andez-Osuna et al. \cite{fernandez2025exploring} investigated the prevalence and relationships between quantum design patterns in over 2,610 Qiskit programs from GitHub.
+Their work reveals how these patterns frequently occur together, offering practical guidance for quantum developers aiming to optimize scalability and performance.
+Baczyk et al. \cite{baczyk2024patterns} argued for the development of higher-level architecture patterns for hybrid quantum-classical systems.
+While low-level patterns for quantum circuits are well-established, there remains a notable gap in architecture patterns that address critical quality concerns, such as efficiency (e.g., optimizing quantum-classical interactions and resource usage), maintainability (e.g., enabling modular, adaptable architectures as quantum technologies evolve), and security (e.g., safeguarding classical-quantum communication and integration).
 They emphasized the need for architectural-level guidance to improve the robustness and extensibility of hybrid quantum-classical system design.
+Leymann \cite{leymann2019towards} introduced a pattern language for quantum algorithms, highlighting that many quantum solutions are built from recurring structures.
+His work identifies core patterns such as Initialization, Uniform Superposition, Entanglement, Oracle, and Amplitude Amplification, and emphasizes their interconnections in constructing complex algorithms.
+By organizing these patterns into a pattern language, this study laid a foundational basis for applying SE principles to quantum algorithm design and reuse.
+Baczyk and P\'erez-Castillo \cite{baczyk2025guidelines} reviewed hybrid quantum-classical design patterns, identifying recurring solutions across quantum algorithms and workflows.
+They organized these patterns into a unified framework and highlighted their role in improving modularity, reusability, and interoperability in NISQ-era quantum software systems.
+Bechtold et al. \cite{bechtold2023patterns} introduced pattern-based guidance for quantum circuit cutting to address hardware limitations in NISQ devices, while Jim\'enez-Fern\'andez et al. \cite{jimenez2023systematic} provided a systematic mapping study that categorizes existing quantum circuit design patterns, highlighting their potential for improving the quality and structure of quantum software.